Small businesses have special day

 Darlene Gegan, of North Kingsville, said she was on Bridge Street to shop locally.

+"They were knocking down the door," said Judy Campbell, also of Bridge Street Art Works.

-Melissa Dailey came all the way from Canfield to shop at small businesses in Ashtabula.
+Melissa Dailey came all the way from Canfield, in southern Mahoning County, to shop at small businesses in Ashtabula.

+"We have the best customers who understand the importance of shopping locally," she said.

-"It has been going good so far.
-It (small business Saturday) is always one of my biggest days," said Dean Lillvis, owner of Adrift on Bridge Street.
+"It has been going good so far [Small Business Saturday] is always one of my biggest days," said Dean Lillvis, owner of Adrift on Bridge Street.

 Commented